K Award Program for On-time Proposal Preparation (K-POPP)

 - Pam Factor-Litvak, PhD, Professor of Epidemiology and Associate Dean for Research Resources

 Participants will be able to understand the components of a NIH Career Development Award and the key elements that compose a strong application.
 At the end of the program, all applicants will be equipped to submit a complete application to the NIH institute of their choice.

-K-POPP consists of five sessions and each session will focus on a different aspect of the grant.
-Sessions 2-4 are open discussion, small group format with two dates offered for each session and participants may attend either the Monday or Thursday session.
+K-POPP consists of six sessions and each session will focus on a different aspect of the grant.
 Participants will have the opportunity to share documents with the instructors for review and to set-up individual meetings as needed.
-Sessions 1 and 5 involve a larger audiance and are hosted in collaboration with other offices on campus but K-POPP instructors will be avaliable for questions throughout these sessions.

 - NIH K Kiosk: Information about the different types of NIH Career Development (K) Awards as well as a list of funding opportunity announcements (FOA) for each activity code (e.g., K01, K08, K99)